andrewluetgers/loot/README.md

   * **$id** shortcut to document.getElementById
   * **$tpl** using the super-fast doT see https://github.com/olado/doT
   * **$escapeHTML(html)** see backbone
-  * **$el(selector, attributes, innerHTML|element)** a handy node builder / html string builder for those times you dont want to write a template or use the dom directly.
+  * **$el(selector, attributes, array|string|element)** a handy node builder / html string builder for those times you dont want to write a template or use the dom directly.
 Will return a dom structure unless you call $el.outputStrings(true), then it will output an html string instead.
 See "dom instruction patterns" below for parameter definitions.
 Makes uses of http://blog.fastmail.fm/2012/02/20/building-the-new-ajax-mail-ui-part-2-better-than-templates-building-highly-dynamic-web-pages/
-  * **$el(selector, innerHTML|element)** same as above without attributes
+  * **$el(selector, array|string|element)** same as above without attributes
   * **$el(selector)** creates an empty dom node

   ``` javascript